-Dogs aren’t allowed on Blackpool beach between 1st May and 30th September, each year.
+Dogs aren’t allowed on any of the main beaches in Blackpool between 1st May and 30th September, each year.

-This is the beach between the southern side of North Pier and Mirror Ball at the Solaris Centre on New South Promenade, plus all the slopes and staircases leading to the beach.
+This includes all of the beach from the southern side of North Pier to the Mirror Ball at the Solaris Centre on New South Promenade.
+Plus all the slopes and staircases leading to the beach.

 Owners who take their dogs into these areas will be liable to an on-the-spot fine of up to £100, rising up to £1000 if fined in court.

 Dogs on Leads on the Promenade